vin901/BatchSimSwap/README.md

         * Another folder you'll need to create: `./insightface_func/models/antelope` where you will extract the contents of `antelope.zip` (Should be two files: `glintr100.onnx` and `scrfd_10g_bnkps.onnx`)

 4. Each time you run SimSwap you'll need to run:
-    * `conda activate simswap` from the Anaconda Prompt and then `cd` (Change Directory) into the SimSwap directory where you cloned or extracted this repository.
-Since Anaconda Prompt always starts in the Windows Users Directory (i.e C:\Users\james - if your user is called james) I always create a bat file that activates simswap, and changes directory to where I cloned this repository (for example I cloned into the Documents folder)
+    * `conda activate batchsimswap` from the Anaconda Prompt and then `cd` (Change Directory) into the BatchSimSwap directory where you cloned or extracted this repository.
+Since Anaconda Prompt always starts in the Windows Users Directory (i.e C:\Users\james - if your user is called james) I always create a bat file that activates batchsimswap, and changes directory to where I cloned this repository (for example I cloned into the Documents folder)
-        * `conda activate simswap`
+        * `conda activate batchsimswap`
-        * `cd C:\Users\james\Document\BatchSimSwap`
+        * `cd C:\Users\<user>\Document\BatchSimSwap`
     * Then its easy to get started by running one of the commands listed below i.e. `bsvideo 1 james`
 ---